No Products in the Cart

 wHAT DOES batch number mean?

 Because we pour everything by hand in small batches, batch numbers are a part of our quality control process.
 When you see a batch number on one of our products, it shows which batch that product was produced from.
-It does not represent the date when that item was made.
-For example, a batch number of 2020-05 represents the 5th batch made in 2020, not May of 2020.

 what type of wax do you use?